Joyce asked about morning pages. Turns out I’m feeling chatty this morning. So.

 Despite some big differences in goal and method, I think of morning pages as a focussed subset of journalling, so I believe there’s considerable overlap in how to build each into a habit.

 I’ve been journalling fairly consistently for about twenty years (and sporadically for some years before that).
 From late 1999 to early 2004, I exclusively used an ongoing Tex-Edit Plus document on my Mac.
-In 2004, I transitioned over to a notebook & pen/pencil, and have been all-longhand ever since.
+In 2004, I transitioned over to a notebook & pen/pencil, and I’ve been all-longhand ever since.